juvallejom/Polimi-Master/Algorithms and Parallel Computing/pointers.md

 Wjats the slides beacuse there a lot of things that the techaer did not say in the class

- Why bother with the public/private distinction?
- • Why not make everything public?
- • To provide a clean interface
- • Data and messy functions can be made private
- 9
- • To allow data representation (and implementation in general) to change freely
- • You need only to change a fixed set of functions
- • You don't really know who is using a public member If internal representation is hidden (information hiding principle):
- • It is easier to support code evolution
- • We can change the internals without changing the remaining code

- Public/private benefits
- • Why bother with the public/private distinction?
- • Why not make everything public?
- • To provide a clean interface
- • Data and messy functions can be made private
- 10
- • To allow data representation (and implementation in general) to change freely
- • You need only to change a fixed set of functions
- • You don't really know who is using a public member
- • To ease debugging
- • (known as the “round up the usual suspects” technique)
- • To maintain an invariant

 Invariants
  12